-Inca Trail Machu PicchuThe Inca Trail to Machu Picchu is considered the best hiking route in Peru and one of the best in the world.
+Inca Trail Machu PicchuThere are three ways to get to Machu Picchu: with the classic train trip, with the alternative route by Hydroelectric and with the Inca Trail.
+This last route is considered the most incredible, the most surprising of all.
 In 4 days of hiking and 3 nights of camping, cross 39 kilometers of trails that the Incas built hundreds of years ago.
 The goal is the Intipunku, the gateway to Machu Picchu used by the Incas and that only tourists who do the Inca Trail can see.
-In ‘Inca Trail Machu Picchu’ you can find all the advice you require on this route.
+In ‘Icaminoinca’ you can find all the advice you need on this route.

 Due to this, it is recommended to buy the tour between 6 or 7 months before.

-Check the updated availability calendar
+Check the updated Inca Trail availability calendar

 Check the availability calendar of the Inca Trail permanently updated.
 The ’50’ means there are fifty spaces available.
 The ‘0’ that there are no longer free spaces for the Inca Trail.
 Choose the month and day of your preference and check the availability of the route of your choice.

 Historical route of the Incas to Machu Picchu

 The Incas built more than 30 thousand kilometers of qhapac ñan or royal roads that connected Cusco with its vast empire.
 A small part of this route is the one that connects Cusco with Machu Picchu.
 Today there are two historical routes to Machu Picchu.
 The 4-day and 2-day version.
 Both allow you to reach the famous Inca city in the same way as the Incas did, that is, by their royal roads.

 - Flora and fauna of the mountains and jungle of Cusco.

 - Incredible landscapes of mountains and tropical forests.